-Table 4 Access to the Last Six Objects Through the Personnel Group read or write access as Personnel group
+read or write access as Personnel group

-Now the Payroll and Sales departments still require access to the objects, as shown in Table 3.
+Now the Payroll and Sales departments still require access to the objects, as shown in Table 9.3.
 Because these departments' needs don't match anyone else's, they must each have a separate group.

-Table 5 Access to the Last Six Objects Through the Payroll and Sales Groups read or write access as Payroll or Sales group
+read or write access as Payroll or Sales group